grundeinkommensbuero/documentation/docs/src/overview/info.md

 The Onboarding flow in its current state was created during the preparation for the "Kommunale Kampagne" (see below).
 The idea behind it was to find out which city or town a user lives in, guide them through a series of steps (profile picture upload, donation CTA) and redirect them to their hometown's corresponding subpage.\
 The Onboarding flow is still used like this on the XBGE website.
 On the Berlin website, a modified version is used that only shows the first step.

-### Municipality pages ("Gemeindeseiten")

-In 2020/2021 we worked on preparing what whe called the "Kommunale Kampagne".
-Citizens from cities and towns ("municipalities") all over Germany could sign up for their hometown and show their support.
-If enough people signed up for their municipality, it would qualify for the start of its own signature collection campaign.
-Every municipality needed its own subpage with information about how many people had signed up, and eventually, how many signatures had been collected already.\
-So we needed a way to create thousands of subpages, so each municipality could be represented.
-These pages in comparison to pages defined in our cms are rendered server side.

 ### Campaign Visualisation ("Unterschriften-Balken")

 During an ongoing signature collection, we have the option of showing the number of collected signatures visually as a progress bar.
 The data for this is taken from the backend, but can be modified in the CMS.
 One (or several!) progress bars can be displayed on the website via Directus by using the corresponding campaign code.
 This component works hand in hand with the Signature Scan (see below).